stsfaroz/Flask_Docker/README.md

 ```

 This command runs a Python script that sends a test request to the application and prints the response.
-The test script is located in the "tests" directory.